This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Many people are concerned about whether borax is a safe chemical.
 There are many sites on the internet claiming it is toxic.
-I disagree with these sites and believe that borax is as safe as table salt or washing soda—in other words, the dose makes the poison.
+I disagree with these sites and believe that borax is as safe for household use as table salt or washing soda—in other words, the dose makes the poison.
 Here’s why…

 History of Borax

 Humans have mined and used borax (also known as sodium tetraborate) since its discovery in Persia more than 4,000 years ago.
 Borax is a naturally occurring mineral found in concentration in dried salt lake beds, and consists of water, sodium, boron and oxygen.
 That’s it.
 The main areas where borax is mined today are in Turkey and California.